 He made a big entrance into our lives as soon as we saw those two lines on a pregnancy test, and he continues to surprise us.
 As our first child, our parenting “firsts” happen through Arlo, through which we continue to learn things about parenting, and things about ourselves.

-Arlo is five years old.
+Arlo is six years old.
 When he likes something, he really delves into it.
-We’ve been through the train obsession, the dinosaur obsession, the space obsession, the death obsession, the wildlife obsession, the numbers obsession, and the architecture obsession (his favourite building is The Shard).
+We’ve been through the train obsession, the dinosaur obsession, the space obsession, the death obsession, the wildlife obsession, the numbers obsession, the football obsession, and the architecture obsession (his favourite building is The Shard).

 Arlo is very articulate about his way of seeing the world.
 He is fiercely pedantic.
 His observations and musings on life make me smile, and he can make me cry with laughter like no other.
 Take a look at the #StuffArloSays hashtag on Twitter and Instagram.

-As he gets older, Arlo has become more vocal about not always wanting to be in front of the camera.
+As he gets older, Arlo has become more vocal about not always wanting to be in front of my camera.
 Any photos and videos you see of Arlo have been documented on his own terms.
-These days he’s far more interested in making videos of his toys for YouTube.
+These days he’s far more interested in making videos of his toys over on YouTube.

 Our cheeky, smiley second born.
 Rory is our little ray of sunshine because he delights in everything he does.
 He is always ready for fun and dives into all the little things in life with great pleasure.
 Rory loves dancing and singing and has the most infectious grin.

 Rory really looks up to his big brother (and his big brother adores Rory).
 One of my greatest pleasures in life is watching how much Arlo and Rory enjoy each other’s company.
-I smile to imagine them being as close as this when they are all grown up.
+I smile when I imagine them being as close as this when they are all grown up.

-Our newest member of the family is our third little boy, Baby O. He hurtled into the world three weeks early and with a very quick labour, proving that just when you think you have this parenting thing down, something can surprise you.
-Everyone in the family has fallen head over heels in love with little baby O, including his two big brothers who absolutely adore him – he doesn’t know it yet, but he is one very lucky guy.
+Our newest member of the family is our third little boy, Otto.
+He hurtled into the world three weeks early and with a very quick labour, proving that just when you think you have this parenting thing down, something can still surprise you.
+Everyone in the family has fallen head over heels in love with little Otto, including his two big brothers who absolutely adore him – he doesn’t know it yet, but he is one very lucky guy.